 Besides being wastefull, it is bad for the patients to have the chemicles used from stripping and waxing, particularly in areas used 24-7 like the ER and ICU, when there are industrial no-wax floors available.
 When they re-did our ER they replace the floor with the same type tyles that have to be waxed.
 No-wax can be econimically steamed clean for sanitation and even Wal-mart uses the no-wax.

-Outpatient areas and exam rooms should have an auto-shut-off after 6pm-which can be flipped back on for on a 1 hour timer if EMS or the Doctor needs to do a little more work in the room.
 All hallways and waiting areas should go to 1/2 light after visiting hours-9:30 pm.
 It is more than enough light for safety.
-EMS and police should be responsible for making sure lights are off when they are done with an area or while ...more »
+EMS and police should be responsible for making sure lights are off when they are done with an area or while... more »

-The current disability system rewards Veterans for being disabled.
-The more disabled a Veteran is - the more money the Veteran gets.
 The disability system should be based on rewarding Veterans for getting more ability.
 The disability system needs to work closer with the healthcare side - and ensure that recovery timelines are being met.
-If a Veteran doesn't make their appointment or doesn't follow their medical care ...more »
+If a Veteran doesn't make their appointment or doesn't follow their medical care... more »